uikit/uikit-site/docs/pages/lightbox.md

 ## Animations

 By default, the Lightbox gallery uses a slide animation.
-You can set the `animation` property to use a different one.
+You can set the `animation` option to use a different one.
 Possible values are `slide`, `fade` and `scale`.

 ```html
 <div uk-lightbox="animation: fade">